Maurici-oh/csv_data_preprocessing_app/README.md

 ## 📊 Project Overview
 **Goal**: Make dataset preprocessing more visual and user-friendly for both beginners and data professionals.

-The application is divided in 6 sections:
+The application is divided in 10 sections (tabs):

 **1. Data Exploration**
 * Dataset Display: take a first glimpse of the uploaded dataset